jondashkyle/archive/entries/2018-07-01-mt-whitney-intro/readme.md

 # Mount Whitney: Introduction

+This series recounts a trip out to the high Sierra to summit Mount Whitney.

 ![r:133](ZONE.jpg)

 Like most trips, there is an option for the drive between San Fransisco and Los Angeles: the scenic route or the fast route, depending upon your disposition.